brooksprumo/brooksprumoorchestra/music.md

 [![Pass The Bounce][Pass The Bounce image]][bandcamp link]

-We've release our first album, Pass The Bounce!
+We've released our first album, Pass The Bounce!
 You can get it here:

 - [Bandcamp][bandcamp link]
 - [Amazon][amazon link]